MonacoProtocol/sdk/README.md

 ## Why is the Monaco Protocol useful?

 - The Monaco Protocol streamlines the wagering process.
-- It helps provide greater liquidity for participants, reduce spreads and offer lower prices.
+- It helps provide greater liquidity for participants, reduce spreads, and offer lower prices.
 - It lowers the take rates of institutions and middlemen.
 - It reduces settlement times, increases transparency, and improves capital efficiency.